0xjbb/taskpwn/README.md

 ## Requirements

 - impacket
+## Features

+- Enumerate Single or Multiple hosts for Scheduled tasks remotely
+- Dump credentials for scheduled tasks
+- Remotely update task for exploitation (WIP)

 ## Usage

+### Enum with Domain User on a Single Target

+`python3 taskpwn.py example.local/Administrator:Passw0rd 10.10.10.10`

+### Enum with Domain User on a Multiple Targets

+`python3 taskpwn.py example.local/Administrator:Passw0rd 10.10.10.0/24`

+### Enum with Local Admin on a Single Target

+`python3 taskpwn.py example.local/Administrator:Passw0rd 10.10.10.10`

+### Enum with Local Admin on a Multiple Targets

-`python3 taskpwn.py example.local/Administrator:Passw0rd@10.10.10.5`
+`python3 taskpwn.py example.local/Administrator:Passw0rd 10.10.10.0/24`

 ## Bug?

-It will definitely have bugs because I'm not a great programmer, if you find one either create an issue or ideally fix it and PR.
+If you find one either create an issue or ideally fix it and PR.